SE-UUlm/snowballr-api/README.md

    ```
    Replace `X`, `Y`, `Z` with the correct version numbers according to semantic versioning.

 2. Add an entry to the _CHANGELOG.md_.
-Use [hallmark](https://github.com/vweevers/hallmark) to add the entry:
+Prefer using [hallmark](https://github.com/vweevers/hallmark) to add the entry:

    ```bash
    hallmark cc add major|minor|patch